 We (Nellie and Alberto) are a married couple passionate about independent travel, outdoor adventures, languages and food.
-We’ve been traveling around the world hand-in-hand since 2003, experiencing over 70 countries on seven continents together.
+We’ve been traveling around the world hand-in-hand since 2003, experiencing over 100 countries on seven continents together.
 Along the way, we’ve lived and worked in London, Madrid, Granada, Tanzania and Singapore.
 Through the years, we have also spent months backpacking through South America, volunteering in Tanzania and exploring Southeast Asia.
-Some of our most memorable adventures include expedition cruising in Antarctica, climbing an active volcano in Iceland, skydiving in Spain, wildlife watching on the Galapagos Islands and paragliding in South Africa.
+Some of our most memorable adventures include expedition cruising in Antarctica, overlanding the Silk Road, climbing an active volcano in Iceland, skydiving in Spain, wildlife watching on the Galapagos Islands and paragliding in South Africa.

 WildJunket was first created in 2008 to share our travel stories with friends and family but it has since grown tremendously, becoming one of the top travel websites in the world.
 Since its success, we’ve developed several projects together – one of which is the launch of WildJunket Magazine, a digital flipbook magazine that shares travel experiences and inspires readers on a deeper level.

 About Nellie Huang